It’s important to be aware if your hot tub has hard water!

 Hard water contains an extremely high concentration of minerals like calcium.
 When heating hard water, the minerals from it undergo a process and get scaled.
 When the spa gets filled with hard water, it can cause filter and spa part failure and/or cause the pipes inside to clog.
 Additionally, hard water is not just harmful for the body of your spa but also can affect your skin.

-What does hard water do to your skin?
+What does hard water in a hot tub do to your skin?

 The following are some ways in which hard water can damage your skin: